+“I’m not hungry.”
 How many times I have said those three words?
-During my darkest days in my battle with anorexia, I was convinced that I never felt hungry.
+During my darkest days in my battle with anorexia, I was convinced that I never felt the sensation of hunger.

 At least, my stomach didn’t growl.
 It didn’t feel empty.
 I never felt hunger pangs.